influxdata/docs-v2/content/v2.0/reference/flux/functions/built-in/transformations/aggregates/_index.md

 weight: 401
 ---

-Flux aggregate functions take values from an input table and aggregate them in some way.
+Flux's built-in aggregate functions take values from an input table and aggregate them in some way.
 The output table contains is a single row with the aggregated value.

 Aggregate operations output a table for every input table they receive.